isomerpages/govtech-im8/_control-catalog/Cybersecurity/Secure Development.md

 ### Control Recommendations

-Use GitLab's protected branch and merge request settings or GitHub's branch protection settings to enforce this.
+Use GitLab&#39;s protected branch and merge request settings or GitHub&#39;s branch protection settings to enforce this.

 ### Risk Statement

-Without configuring the code repository to prevent pushes, including force pushes, to the default branch, there's an increased risk of unintentional or malicious changes, potential loss of code history, and compromised version control, impacting the integrity and reliability of the software development process.
+Without configuring the code repository to prevent pushes, including force pushes, to the default branch, there&#39;s an increased risk of unintentional or malicious changes, potential loss of code history, and compromised version control, impacting the integrity and reliability of the software development process.

 ## SD-3: Continuous Integration (CI) Tests